cosmos/cosmos-sdk/docs/building-modules/module-manager.md

 }
 ```

-The module manager is used throughout the application whenever an action on a collection of module is required.
+The module manager is used throughout the application whenever an action on a collection of modules is required.
 It implements the following methods:

 - `NewManager(modules ...AppModule)`: Constructor function.
 It takes a list of the application's `AppModule`s and builds a new `Manager`.
 It is generally called from the application's main [constructor function](../basics/app-anatomy.md#constructor-function).
 - `SetOrderInitGenesis(moduleNames ...string)`: Sets the order in which the [`InitGenesis`](./genesis.md#initgenesis) function of each module will be called when the application is first started.
 This function is generally called from the application's main [constructor function](../basics/app-anatomy.md#constructor-function).